nicknacnic/BICEP/README.md

 # BICEP 💪
 BloxOne/UDDI Infoblox Cloud Expenditure Probe.

-A tool that identifies potential quality of life issues for Infoblox BloxOne/UDDI customers.
+A tool that identifies potential quality of life issues in a deployment.

 ## BICEP